Irving Greenberg: Ideology

-Greenberg's thought involves reading current Jewish history through use of traditional Jewish categories of thought.
-He has written extensively about the Holocaust and about the historical and religious significance of the State of Israel.
+Greenberg's thought involves reading current Jewish history through traditional Jewish categories of thought.
+He has written extensively about the Holocaust and the historical and religious significance of the State of Israel.

 He learned Jewish thought from Rabbi Joseph B. Soloveitchik.
 He has taught extensively, and a number of well-known scholars, including Rabbi Joseph Telushkin and Michael Berenbaum, consider him their mentor.

-Greenberg espouses the concept of "Tikkun Olam" (repairing the world) as humanity working, as co-creator with God, in improving the world.
-He sees the Jewish people's covenant with God as enjoining them to set an example for the moral edification of mankind.
-Another concept is his idea that the image of God in all humans implies that each person has "infinite value, equality, uniqueness".
-According to Greenberg, that means that there is no absolute truth or correct religion: "Part of every truth is the fact that an image of God is speaking it; that is to say, a being of infinite value, equality, and uniqueness is speaking it."
+Greenberg espouses the concept of "Tikkun Olam" (repairing the world) as humanity working—as co-creators—with God to improve the world.
+He sees the Jewish people's covenant with God as enjoining them to set an example for the moral edification of humanity.
+Greenberg also suggests that the inherent image of God in every human indicates that each person possesses "infinite value, equality, and uniqueness."
+According to Greenberg, this means that there is no absolute truth or 'correct' religion: "Part of every truth is the fact that an image of God is speaking it; that is to say, a being of infinite value, equality, and uniqueness is speaking it."

 Only part of his post-Holocaust theology has been published.
-Greenberg, in contrast to traditional Jewish understanding, understands that God has broken a covenant with the Jewish people.
-He sees the Holocaust as a seminal event in Jewish history, which should be seen as the "breaking of the covenant" between God and the Jewish People.
-It is also latest stage in God's tzimtzum from the world.
-According to Greenberg, the Holocaust drives home the point that the fate of the world is in humanity's hands.
-If there can be such a strong evil in the world as manifest in the Holocaust, there can also be realized in the world the most incredible good.
+Greenberg argues that God has broken his covenant with the Jewish people, viewing the Holocaust as a pivotal event that represents this "breaking of the covenant."
+The breaking event is seen as part of God's ongoing process of tzimtzum (withdrawal) from the world.
+According to Greenberg, the Holocaust illustrates that the fate of the world lies in humanity's hands.
+If such profound evil can exist in the world, as demonstrated by the Holocaust, then it is also possible for immense good to be realized.

 Greenberg's theological views have been criticized by historian David Berger.

-In the 1980s, Greenberg was involved in a controversial debate with the late Rabbi Meir Kahane.
+In the 1980s, Greenberg was involved in a controversial debate with the radical right-wing rabbi Meir Kahane.